ldgabbay/jwplayer/fl5/doc/publishers/javascriptapi.rst

 .. describe:: level

    Currently active bitrate level, in case multipe bitrates are supplied to the player.
-This is only useful for  :ref:`http` and :ref:`rtmp`.
+This is only useful for  :ref:`httpstreaming` and :ref:`rtmpstreaming`.
 Note that *0* always refers to the highest quality bitrate.

 .. describe:: position